Occupant Plugload Management for Demand Response in Commercial Buildings: Field Experimentation and Statistical Characterization: Experiment design and execution

 \subsubsection{Score computation}

-The scoreboard described above represents the participant's score along with the relative position in the competition against other participants to win the incentive.
+~\\ The scoreboard described above represents the participant's score along with the relative position in the competition against other participants to win the incentive.
 The steps involved in the scoring mechanism are described below: \begin{enumerate} \item The time-averaged power consumption across each powerstrip socket was computed for the baseline phase by excluding data points below an inactivity threshold (5 W).
 The threshold served as a measure of inactivity. \item The socket-specific averages computed above were aggregated over all the sockets assigned to a participant to obtain the average active baseline power consumption of a participant. \item The above steps were repeated across all participants to obtain baselines for the score computation described below. \item During each day of the incentive competition, each participant's average active power consumption was determined similar to determining the baseline.
 The only procedural difference between the experiment and baseline computations was that the average power during the experiment was computed using data from local midnight till the scoring instant unlike the baseline computation which was performed using data from midnight to the next midnight. \item The participant score was computed by the percentage improvement during the experiment compared to his/her baseline.
-That is, $score = 900 + 100\times\frac{baseline\_average-expt\_average}{baseline\_average}$, where $baseline\_average$ and $expt\_average$ represent the participant's baseline average power (step 2) and the experiment day average power (step 4), respectively. \end{enumerate}
+That is, $score = 900 + 100\times\frac{baseline\_average-expt\_average}{baseline\_average}$, where $baseline\_average$ and $expt\_average$ represent the participant's baseline average power (step 2) and the experiment day average power (step 4), respectively.
+The choice of the score range in the interval [900, 1000] was motivated by previous findings that suggest a relationship between round numbers and human goals \cite{pope2011round}. \end{enumerate} In this manner, the scoring mechanism assigns scores to the participants based on power reduction relative to their baseline consumption.
+We also note that an already energy-conscious participant may receive a low score due to a low baseline consumption and lack of ability for further energy reduction.
+This is expected since the study is designed to examine energy reduction irrespective of the baseline usage.